Trading with MetaTrader's Forex Volume Indicator

 Similarly, low trading volumes tend to indicate fewer participants, and lower levels of interest in the instrument in question.
 Low volumes may, therefore, reveal weakness behind a price move.
 These ideas are some of the basic building blocks of a volume indicator trading strategy.
 So you can see the value in taking the trouble to look at trading volumes.
 With stocks the data is easy to come by — stocks are exchange traded, and every time a trade goes through, it is reported and published for all to see.

-There's a catch when it comes to getting hold of this data for Forex, though.
-The decentralised, Over-the-counter (OTC) nature of the Forex markets means that a precise overview of such information is unavailable.
+However, there's a catch when it comes to getting hold of this data for Forex.
+The decentralised, 'Over-The-Counter' (OTC) nature of the Forex markets means that a precise overview of such information is unavailable.
 The large banks that make up the interbank market at the core of global FX trading tend to closely guard their own trading volumes as proprietary information — and even they will not be privy to the overall picture.

 So what can we do if we want to use volume to trade?